neotypes/neotypes/site/src/main/mdoc/driver_session_transaction.md

 )
 ```

-Which you can use in operations that explicitly or implicitly create `Transactions`.
+Which you can use in operations that explicitly or implicitly create `Transaction`s.

 ```scala mdoc:compile-only